YesselmanLab/rna_motif_library/README.md

 # Note, despite the use of "PDB" in language, all files are actually ".cif", not ".pdb"

 # To create the library first we need to download the PDBs specified in the CSV
-python rna_motif_library/cli.py download_cifs --threads 8
+python rna_motif_library/cli.py download-cifs --threads 8
 # Replace "8" with the number of CPU cores you want to use
 # Estimated time: 15 minutes for around 2000 .cifs
 # Expect a progress bar when it's working